Benezivas/algobattle/docs/problems/problem_parts.md

         super().validate_instance()
         if not very_important_property_holds:
             raise ValidationError(
-                "A very important property does not hold!", detail=f"Given property is {very_important_property_holds}.",
+                "A very important property does not hold.", detail=f"Property {very_important_property_holds} does not hold.",
             )

     @property